It is important to remember that these are public places shared with other users.

 - make deliberate attempts to disrupt or interfere with any computer system performance or to destroy data

 - attempt to harm or destroy hardware and/or data of another user.
 This includes, but is not limited to, the uploading or creation of computer viruses and changing settings

 - abuse computer classrooms, laboratories or access centres by leaving the facilities in an untidy or unsightly condition; collecting or discarding any output without the owner’s permission; smoking, eating or drinking in the facilities; unauthorised removal of paper, disks, and any computer related equipment and consumables.

-Students are requested to report all computer faults and malfunctions to their teacher.
-Staff are requested to report these to the Institute or section ICT Service Desk.
+Users are requested to report all computer faults and malfunctions to the Institute or section Help Desk.

 Users are responsible for the use of their individual accounts and password and should take all reasonable precautions to prevent others from being able to use their accounts.

-- immediately notify their Institute or section ICT Service Desk or the TAFE NSW Help Desk if they have identified a possible security problem.
+- immediately notify their Institute or section Help Desk or the TAFE NSW Help Desk if they have identified a possible security problem.
 The user will not go looking for security problems, because this may be construed as an illegal attempt to gain access

 - avoid the inadvertent spread of computer viruses by following the TAFE NSW and the Institute virus protection procedures if they download software.
 Virus protection procedures are available from the section Help Desks and within each computer classroom.